adamsilver/fdpb/principles-to-address.md

 - Though shall not misuse the select box.
 Use checkbox instead.

 - Make sure space below the combined label/field is more. https://uxdesign.cc/design-better-forms-96fadca0f49c#.iy0c5in6p

+- Labels: though shall make forms human and conversational.
+Don't use jargon.

+- Don't use caps?